Why try belts from Havoc Abrasives?

 Butt Joints?

-Joints, after scuffing has removed material in the back, are pressed together, pressure applied, and a high-tech joint tape is applied.
-This tape is highly specialized for strength and durability, requiring it to be frozen up until application.
+Joints, after scuffing has removed material in the back, are the method of attaching a smaller cut of jumbo roll of sand paper back together.
+The scuffing is completed first, pressure applied, and a high-tech joint tape with specialized adhesive is used to secure the backing material back together.
+This tape is highly specialized for strength and durability, requiring it to be frozen up until the moment of application.

 Funny thing about numbers